Key Metrics for eCommerce Performance Analysis

 • Faster response to change

-When you use ecommerce data analytics, you also improve testing.
-For example, you can compare landing pages, pricing, and promotions, then keep what works.
+Using ecommerce data analytics improves testing.
+For example, compare landing pages, pricing, and promotions, then keep what works.
 Over time, this creates a repeatable process for better decisions.

 Predictive Analytics and Forecasting

 Predictive analytics is a core part of modern e commerce analysis.
-It uses past behavior to estimate what customers will do next.
+It uses past behavior to estimate future customer actions.
 This helps you plan inventory, pricing, and campaigns with more confidence.

 Machine learning improves forecasts over time.
 As you collect more clean data, predictions get sharper.
-Therefore, growing stores can handle new products, changing traffic sources, and seasonality with less guesswork.
+Growing stores can handle new products, changing traffic sources, and seasonality with less guesswork.

 Key Focus Areas